ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Goal:** Do a backup of the DIBA app via adb and inspect the backed up data to learn what it contains in general and whether it contains sensitive data.

-### 20: Fragment Injection (easy/medium)
+### 20: Fragment Injection (medium)
 The screens for login and account creation are similar in structure.
 To make things a bit easier, the developer therefore decided to use a fragment activity to implement this.
 This means the activity can be started with an argument that specifies the fragment to be loaded.
 However, as the activity is exported, this implies that an attacker can start this activity as well while specifying any fragment that is part of the app.
 If this fragment should only be accessible in the authenticated patr of the app, an attacker may get access to information and functionality that shouldn't be accessible to him.

-**Goal (easy):** Use adb to directly start the fragment activity while specifying that the fragment with the name *FragmantChange* should be used (this fragment only exists to be used in a proof of concept to exploit the vulnerability).
+**Goal:** Use adb to directly start the fragment activity while specifying that the fragment with the name *FragmantChange* should be used (this fragment only exists to be used in a proof of concept to exploit the vulnerability).
 As a result, you should see a fragment with four buttons with the label *Change later*.

-**Goal (medium):** Do basically the same as in the *easy* case above, but instead of using adb develop an app that starts the fragment activity.
+As an optional step, instead of using adb, you can also develop an app that starts the fragment activity.

 **Remark**: Similar as with vulnerability 9, the attack as demonstrated here is not really beneficial as there are no interesting fragment to be accessed.
 However, there are certainly apps where such a vulnerability may provide access to more interesting functionality or data and the main intention of the vulnerability is to demonstrate that fragment injection is possible, if the fragment activity is exported.